MioCommerce Unveils Four-Tier Pricing Model Built to Serve Every Home and Commercial Service Business - From Solo Entrepreneurs to Scaling businesses

 ProMax: The full ecosystem with 62% savings

-ProMax, priced at $265/month (if billed annually), bundles the full MioCommerce ecosystem into one package - valued at $690/month, with a 62% savings compared to purchasing the features as add-ons.
+ProMax, priced at $200/month (if billed annually), bundles the full MioCommerce ecosystem into one package - valued at $521/month, with a 62% savings compared to purchasing the features as add-ons.

-The plan includes everything in the Grow subscription plus premium add-ons: a multi-page e-commerce website, Miocommerce’s premium listings & reviews offering, multi-channel inbox PLUS, the live pricing buy button, and 2 hours/month of expert consultation.
+The plan includes everything in the Grow subscription plus premium add-ons: a multi-page e-commerce website, Miocommerce’s premium listings & reviews offering,ulti-channel inbox PLUS, the live pricing buy button, and 2 hours/month of expert consultation.
 Customers also receive significant discounts on setup and marketplace add-ons.

 All four MioCommerce plans - Essentials, Startup, Grow, and ProMax are available at miocommerce.com/pricing and miocommerce.com/team-plans-pricing.
 A 15-day free trial is available on every tier, with no credit card required.